-Every household needs a broom, and while any sweeper will do, having one that can clean up messes quickly and stow away neatly is even better.
+Every household needs a broom for sweeping hard floors, and while any sweeper will do, having one that can clean up messes quickly and stow away neatly is even better.
 The O-Cedar PowerCorner Angle Broom with Dust Pan does just that in a fun red design.

 The angled design makes it easy to sweep up messes in all corners of the home, while the double bristle technology helps it pick up both fine hair and larger clumps of dirt.
 The included wide dustpan makes it easy to swipe it all up.
 This broom is great for new homeowners or just anyone who needs to update their older model.